Multi-material structural optimization for additive manufacturing based on a phase field approach: Appendix

 where $\omega \in C((0,H])$ is a nonnegative weight function.
 Then, using the regularization with the Ginzburg-Landau energy as an approximation of the perimeter, the problem of distributing $N$ materials in such a way that, on one hand, the mean compliance of the mechanical system

 is as low as possible, while on the other hand, large deformations during the construction are avoided, can be formulated by

+with parameters $\beta_1 \geq 0$ and $\beta_2>0$.
 For the layer-by-layer manufacturing with $M$ layers of thickness $\delta:=H/M$, it is assumed that each new layer is produced instantaneously.
-Discretizing the integral over $(0,H)$ using a Riemann sum yields the penalization of possible overhangs for the layer-by-layer approach by
+Discretizing the integral over $(0,H)$ using a Riemann sum yields the penalization of deformations during construction for the layer-by-layer approach by